smak7/ardui-sketch/README.md

-# drawing_with_arduino
+# Ardui-Sketch
-<p> Ardui-Sketch, a drawing arm operated by two knobs allowing the user to control the movement and markings of the pencil.</p>
+Ardui-Sketch, a drawing arm operated by two knobs allowing the user to control the movement and markings of the pencil.

 Below is an instructional of how to create the one and only ardui-sketch.